ltines/node-lube/README.md

-# node-syringe
+# node-lube
 Simple dependency injector for node using Promises.
-Lifecycle of resolved components are handled by client via nesting promises.
-Syringe supports simple dependency checking between components, i.e. you can specify which components are required and *check* will fail with they are not me.
+Lifecycle of resolved components are handled by client via nesting promises. lube supports simple dependency checking between components, i.e. you can specify which components are required and *check* will fail with they are not me.

 ## Installation
 ```
-npm install syringe --save
+npm install lube --save
 ```

 ## Test